hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub.md

 # Git Synchronization with Cloud Code Import / Export

 If you're using GitHub for your repositories, Good News!
-It is possible to synchronize your Cloud Code with GitHub via the Import / Export features available in the platform.
+It's possible to synchronize your Cloud Code with GitHub via the Import / Export features available in the platform.

-In this article, we assume that you already know what [Git](http://www.github.com) is and that you have a Git repository already created.
+In this tutorial, we assume that you already know what [GitHub](http://www.github.com) is and that you have a Git repository already created.

 ![](img/GitSynch/1.png)